Northern Virginia Dayhikes

 Location: The east edge of the park at Syria.
 This can also be accessed from the Big Meadows area on the Skyline Drive (mile 51).

-Details: Description and maps of upper section from Heatwole.
+Details: Description and maps of upper section from Guide to SNP under "Rose River Falls".
 NPS has detailed maps of Big Meadows area.

 Description: The main attraction is bushwhacking up the scenic Rose River with its many small falls, cascades, and pools and a wonderful feeling of isolation to go with it.
 The remaining features overlap the Rose River Loop described below.
 The short loop takes you along Hogcamp Branch and the base of Dark Hollow Falls.
 The medium loop goes to Rose River Falls and Fisher Gap.
 The long loop allows you to come down Dark Hollow, passing the falls, and the longer loop adds the Blackrock overlook.
 All of them use a fire road to reach the edge of the park at the bottom of the Rose River.

 Notes: Give yourself extra time for the 2 mile off-trail stretch.
-With water levels low, you can walk mostly along the streambed, but it's not that much more difficult with high water.
-Be aware that this area is full of stinging nettles and bushwhacking always puts you at a higher risk for picking up ticks; long pants are strongly recommended no matter how hot it is.
+With water levels low, you can walk mostly along the streambed, but it's more difficult with high water.
+This area has some large sections of stinging nettles and bushwhacking always puts you at a higher risk for picking up ticks; long pants are strongly recommended no matter how hot it is.

 last hiked: 2002